open/close all folders

 - Mr. Fanservice: He constantly gets Shirtless Scenes.

-- Nice Guy: Deep down he's a compassionate guy, despite his moody and brooding attitude.
+- Nice Guy: Deep down he's a compassionate guy, despite his rough, aloof, brooding exterior.

 - Opposites Attract: Ryan/Marissa (wrong side of the tracks + (seemingly) perfect debutante) and Ryan/Taylor (Book Dumb introvert + intellectual Genki Girl).